-Connected Cannabis Company began cultivating in California a little over 10 years ago, and started its grow in Arizona about a year ago.
-It operates three California dispensaries, in Sacramento, San Francisco, and Stockton.
-The cultivation operations in California are a blend of outdoor and indoor, but the company’s Arizona facility is exclusively an indoor grow.
+Connected Cannabis Company began farming in California more than ten years ago and began growing in Arizona around a year ago.
+It has dispensaries in Sacramento, San Francisco, and Stockton, California.
+Although the cultivation operations in California are a mix of outdoor and indoor, the company’s Arizona plant is entirely indoor.

-“Everything is proprietary to us, and we go through intensive hunts to figure out which cultivars we want to put into our commercial phases,” says Adam Pressler-Smith, vice president of operations for Connected Company.
+“Everything is proprietary to us, and we go through intensive hunts to figure out which cultivars we want to put into our commercial phases,” says Adam Pressler-Smith, Connected Company’s vice president of operations.

-The eight strains growing at the Phoenix facility (four each from the Connected and Alien Labs lines) are all hybrids, created from cannabis couplings and designed to combine flavor and potency.
-Pressler-Smith stresses quality control.
-If a particular crop doesn’t grow to its full potential, it doesn’t get bagged and branded, no matter how popular and in-demand the strain might be.
+The eight strains blooming at the Phoenix facility (four from the Connected and Alien Labs lines each) are all hybrids generated from cannabis unions and meant to blend flavor and potency.
+Pressler-Smith emphasizes the need for quality control.
+If a crop fails to reach its full potential, it is not bagged and labeled, regardless of how popular and in-demand the strain is.

 “If we believe that particular batch simply did not meet our standards, we will not use it on any of our branded jars.”
 “We’ll just sell it on the open wholesale market and keep moving,” he says.
 “There is nothing we want to do that will jeopardize our reputation, jeopardize our brand, and, most importantly, jeopardize or impact the end user’s experience with any of our brands’ products.”